 The ADC may be placed into a powered down (sleep) mode by driving the STBY (standby) pin to logic high potential and holding the clock at logic low.
 In this mode the typical power drain is approximately 4 mW.
-If there is no connection to the STBY pin, an internal pull-down circuit will keep the ADC in a "wake-up" mode of operation.

 The ADC will "wake up" in 400 ns (typ) after the standby pulse goes low.